dativebase/dativebaseclj/docs/runbook.rst

 API service, the Dative and OLD web sites, all supporting services (Nginx, MySQL, and docker), external domain name servers (DNSs), and logging functionality.
-This term here also covers other apps and services (i.e., rewrites) that may arise in the DativeBase ecosystem.
+This term here also covers other apps and services (i.e., rewrites) that may yet arise in the DativeBase ecosystem.

-This document should be the point of entry for all those who need to figure out "Why isn't Dative working?"
+This document should be the point of entry for all those who need to answer questions like "How is Dative served?" or "Why isn't Dative working?"

 Table of Contents